The volunteer Community Service Scholarship program was founded to help students develop a love for service to others within their communities.

 Contact: Stacey Roberts Phone: 757-865-5870

 Successful completion of the IRS online Tax Certification Exam is a prerequisite for participation in this volunteer program.
-Best suited to students in second year accounting/economic majors.
+Best suited to second-year accounting/economic majors.
 Local volunteerism partner site to be determined.
-(On campus service requires 15 hours per semester.)

 James City County Rescue Squad